digital-land/pyspark-jobs/docs/LOGGING.md

 ## Overview

-The `utils.logger_config` module provides a flexible, environment-aware logging configuration that can be used across all PySpark jobs and utilities.
+The `jobs.utils.logger_config` module provides a flexible, environment-aware logging configuration that can be used across all PySpark jobs and utilities.
 It eliminates the need for duplicated logging setup code and ensures consistent logging behavior.

 ## Key Features